-The Routes of El legado andalusi
+Routes of El legado andalusí

-Certified "Cultural Route of the Council of Europe" in 1997
+“Cultural Route of the Council of Europe” certified in 1997

-Beyond the impressive architectural heritage, with La Alhambra as a paradigmatic example, these routes bring back to life the literature, art, science, graphic arts, gastronomy, fiestas and traditions of AI-Andalus.
+Beyond the impressive architectural heritage, with La Alhambra as a paradigmatic example, these routes bring back to life the literature, art, science, graphic arts, gastronomy, fiestas and traditions of al-Andalus.
 Eight centuries of coexistence left a profound mark on the land and its people, so the Andalusi legacy is alive and is everywhere.

 There are several routes joining all the countries with a shared cultural identity that help us understand today's Spain.
-Routes like the Umayyad cultural itinerary trace the footsteps of the Arabs, from the Arabian Peninsula through the most emblematic capitals of Dar-al lslam, until they reached AI-Andalus.
+Routes like the Umayyad cultural itinerary trace the footsteps of the Arabs, from the Arabian Peninsula through the most emblematic capitals of Dar-al lslam, until they reached Al-Andalus.
 Once in Southern Spain, the in-depth exploration begins, following routes crisscrossing the entire region, including more than 250 towns off the beaten track.
 These communication lines to distant lands offer the traveller a truly international cultural experience.

 Council of Europe values